Joe Camporeale-USA TODAY Sports. Pictured: Gennady Golovkin.

 These odds are actually a bit different than they were back when the Cinco de Mayo rematch was announced.
 At that time, GGG was -180 and Alvarez was +150.
 Perhaps, oddsmakers feel Canelo is a bit stronger nowadays.

 These new odds essentially mirror the ones from the first fight, in which Golovkin was between a -140 and -170 favorite at most books.
-At Bookmaker and William Hill, Alvarez received upward of 65% of bets, so it will be interesting to see whether the public will back the dog again in hopes of a plus-money payout.
+At William Hill, Alvarez received upward of 65% of bets, so it will be interesting to see whether the public will back the dog again in hopes of a plus-money payout.

 Stay tuned for more news in the coming months about the next big fight.